-Factfiles and online resources
+Fact files and online resources

-CII factfiles are concise, easy to digest but technically dense resources designed to enrich the knowledge of members.
-Covering general insurance, life and pensions and financial services sectors, the factfile collection includes key industry topics as well as less familiar or specialist areas with information drawn together in a way not readily available elsewhere.
+CII fact files are concise, easy to digest but technically dense resources designed to enrich the knowledge of members.
+Written by subject experts and practitioners, the fact files cover key industry topics as well as less familiar or specialist areas of general insurance, life, and pensions and financial services, with information drawn together in a way not readily available elsewhere.
 Available online via www.cii.co.uk/ciifactfiles (CII/PFS members only).